 What to Avoid after Varicocele Surgery?

 During the varicocelectomy recovery, you should refrain from heavy activities such as lifting, pushing, and pulling anything heavier than 10 pounds, bending over, running, swimming, riding a bicycle, and doing aerobics as they may increase the pain and swelling and prolonging the recovery period.
 Also, it would be best not to sit on the ground or on a chair for too long during the first week after the operation.
-If you have undergone open varicocelectomy, do not scratch or scrub the incision site until your wounds are completely healed.
+If you have undergone open varicocelectomy, do not scratch or scrub the incision site until your wounds completely heal.

 What to Eat to Ensure Faster Recovery after Varicocele Surgery?

-Having a proper diet after varicocele surgery has an influential role in the speed of the recovery process.
+Having a proper diet after varicocele repair surgery has an influential role in the speed of the recovery process.
 During the varicocelectomy recovery, consider the following tips: